knrumsey/GBASS-examples/README.md

   stochastic SIR model with intervention.
 - **qrsvm** A local copy of the qrsvm package which is (at the time of writing) inaccesible on CRAN.
+- **scaling** Script for the scaling study (as a function of input dimension) in the supplemental materials (by request of a reviewer.)

 To run these examples, the `GBASS` package ([found here](https://github.com/knrumsey/GBASS)) is needed.
 The `GBASS` package